 Why diversity in STEM matters

 Increasing the participation of women in STEM is a business imperative.
-Between 2017 and 2027, the number of STEM jobs will grow 13 percent, compared to 9 percent for non-STEM jobs and new talent pools will need to meet the rising demand for skilled workers.
+By 2025, it’s estimated that 3.5 million STEM jobs will need to be filled, meaning new talent pools will need to meet the rising demand for skilled workers.
 An environment that values diverse perspectives can tap into new levels of creativity that are central to innovation.

 The workforce that creates the next big platform, system or device needs to reflect the world that we live in.
 Given the outsized role that technology plays in our daily life, those in charge will need to be better aware of unintended bias and the consequences.
 Artificial intelligence (AI), for instance, has been shown to replicate gender biases and stereotypes in everything from image recognition to hiring tools.
 Female developers must be part of the teams that are conceptualizing, building and delivering these applications in order to create products and technologies that serve the entire population.